guna-hash/TerraSecure/README.md

 - **Reduces noise** with 10.71% false positive rate (better than Checkov's 15%)
 - **Learns from real breaches** including Capital One, Uber, and Tesla incidents

-> **Think of it as having a security expert review your infrastructure—but automated and instant.**

 ---